maxhartmann1/def-accessible-space/README.md

 - DAS Gained: The increase in DAS through a pass.
 Measures the reward and strategic impact of a pass by evaluating whether the pass opens up new dangerous passing opportunities or not.
 - AS Gained: The increase in AS (Accessible space) through a pass.
 Measures the degree to which the pass opens up safe passing opportunities.

-To obtain these metrics, you only need to pass your dataframes and the schema of your data as follows:
+To obtain these metrics, you need to pass your dataframes and the schema of your data as follows:

 ```python
 import accessible_space